 Ref.
-Page Policy/ Paragraph Main Modification a bus route across the site from School Lane / Maghull Lane in the north to Poverty Lane in the south; a distributor road(s) that encourages residential traffic from the southern part of the site to access / egress via School Lane / Maghull Lane.
-The distributor road(s) will run from School Lane / Maghull Lane through the site and will cross Whinney Brook; and appropriate separation of commercial and residential traffic The layout should also ensure an appropriate separation of commercial and residential traffic Walking and cycling routes within and beyond the site linking new and existing residential areas and business park to the railway stations, bus services, new local centre local shops, open space, and local-schools.
-This will include improving existing rights of way within the site, including upgrading the existing Maghull no. 11 footpath to a pedestrian / cycle way Effective management of flood risk within the site, including use of sustainable drainage systems.
+Page Policy/ Paragraph Main Modification Ref.
+Page Paragraph a bus route across the site from School Lane / Maghull Lane in the north to Poverty Lane in the south; a distributor road(s) that encourages residential traffic from the southern part of the site to access / egress via School Lane / Maghull Lane.
+The distributor road(s) will run from School Lane / Maghull Lane through the site and will cross Whinney Brook; and appropriate separation of commercial and residential traffic g) The layout should also ensure an appropriate separation of commercial and residential traffic g) Walking and cycling routes within and beyond the site linking new and existing residential areas and business park to the railway stations, bus services, new-local eentre local shops, open space, and local-schools.
+This will include improving existing rights of way within the site, including upgrading the existing Maghull no. 11 footpath to a pedestrian / cycle way h) Effective management of flood risk within the site, including use of sustainable drainage systems.
 The development of the site will result in the reduction of flood risk onsite and to the adjacent railway line.
-No residential development will be located in Flood Zones 2 or 3 following any watercourse realignment, and Buildings should be sited away from areas at high risk of flooding, and The long-term management and maintenance of public open space, landscaping, and sustainable urban drainage systems, to be agreed by the Council.
-4. The development of this site must be subject to a single outline planning application covering the whole of the site.
-The outline application must: • Specify how the infrastructure contributions listed at part 5 of this policy will be phased and implemented • Indicate the location of the business park • Indicate the location of an internal bus route linking School Lane and Poverty Lane • Indicate the location of access points to the business park and new residential areas from Poverty Lane and School Lane • Indicate the location of the proposed public open space, and • Provide a strategic landscaping framework.
-4. Development of the site will be phased to The following phasing requirements will be applied to ensure that the required infrastructure is provided alongside new development.
-The following timetable and restrictions will apply unless an alteration is agreed in writing with the Local Planning Authority: a) Maghull North station must be operational before the practical completion of the 500 th dwelling
+No residential development will be located in Flood Zones 2 or 3 following any watercourse realignment, and Buildings should be sited away from areas at high risk of flooding, and 7.
+The long-term management and maintenance of public open space, landscaping, and sustainable urban drainage systems, to be agreed by the Council.
+8. The development of this site must be subject to a single outline planning application covering the whole of the site.
+The outline application must: • Specify how the infrastructure contributions listed at part 5 of this policy will be phased and implemented indicate the location of an internal bus route linking School Lane and Poverty Lane and School Lane • Indicate the location of the proposed public open space, and • Provide a strategic landscaping framework.
+4. Development of the site will be phased to The following phasing requirements will be applied to ensure that the required infrastructu the practical completion of the 500th dwelling